MathisHumbert/ssg-creative-boilerplate/README.md

 ## Mathis Humbert

-A boilerplate template for creative websites using JavaScript (OOP) with no framework, WebGL via THREE and GSAP, working with 11ty for SSG.
+A boilerplate template for creative websites using JavaScript (OOP) with no framework, WebGL via THREE or OGL and GSAP, working with 11ty for SSG.

 ### Description